Most renters would like to takeÂ the next step toward homeownership. They just donâ€™t think they can -- yet.

 Thatâ€™s way too long.
 Home prices will likely outrun efforts to save up 20 percent of your future homeâ€™s purchase price.

 Knowing your flexible mortgage loan options is yourÂ first move.
-From there you are just a series of small actionable steps away from making homeownership happen.Click to see today's rates (Mar 28th, 2017)
+From there you are just a series of small actionable steps away from making homeownership happen.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 There is no universalÂ mortgage guidelineÂ that all applicants must adhere to.
 Mortgages come in a variety of formats to meet a wider populationÂ of home buyers.